 To set up a parent/teacher conference, please call Mrs. Tucker (407) 871-7006 and provide the names of the persons you would like present at the conference.
 Parent/Teacher conferences are scheduled for Mondays or Wednesdays at 8:30 AM.

 How do I get Skyward access?

-To receive Skyward access please fill out the Family Access form which is located in the Parents/Skyward section of LCMS website.
+To receive Skyward access please fill out the Family Access form.
 Please bring the completed form along with your photo ID, as we are only able to provide access to parents/guardians with custody.
 We will then send you your Skyward username and password.

 I already received Skyward access but am having trouble logging in.

 If you are unable to log in to Skyward, it might be necessary to reset your password.
 Please come by the front office as soon as you are able to and we will reset the password for you.
 Please remember to bring photo ID.

 What do I do if my child is absent?

 If your child is absent, please bring in a written excuse or doctor’s note within 5 days of the student's return.
 Please have your child turn in all absence notes to their first period teacher.
 Once a student accumulates 10 unexcused absences, a truancy meeting will be set up with the school social worker, so please be sure to keep track of your students’ absences and deliver excuses in a timely manner.
 Please make sure that your child requests any make-up work they missed from his/her teachers.

 My child will be out for several days.
 How can I pick up his/her make up work?